 Indirect Investment where you invest in the stocks of the housing developments from the developers or the Exchange Traded Fund (ETF);

 You invest in real estate trusts (such as the Real Estate Investment Trusts, REITs) or real estate mutual funds where you invest in the investment funds for property related assets.

 When it comes to real estate investment, there are a few characteristics to consider which investors should pay attention to:-

-At the end of the day, the advice is to plan ahead in advance, use information well and create synergy in all areas of personal finance which include having proper asset allocation while holding on to a diversified portfolio.
-With this, one will then be able to optimise one’s wealth with minimal risk exposure.
+Risks and returns are like water level dictating the level ships sail at.
+Wise investors should ensure that the water level does not go above the ship otherwise the ship will sink, like their investment.
+At the end of the day, plan ahead in advance, use information well, and create synergy in all areas of personal finance from having a proper asset allocation to holding on a diversified portfolio.
+Only with this, one will be able to optimise one’s wealth with minimal risk exposure.